cpplibv/vide/README.md

 - (Preliminary) Version 3.0.0:
   - Major breaking change in the serialized archives (expected to be the last)

+### Known Issues:
+- Polymorphic serialization of non-virtual independent and duplicate base subobjects when loaded with the duplicate type will correctly load but will incorrectly upcast/point to the first virtual occurrence or the first occurrence if it has no virtual occurrence of that type regardless which object was pointed to during saving.

 -------------------------------------------------------------------------------------------------

 cereal - A C++11 library for serialization